 If you’re not serving for company, these cupcakes freeze great.
-I love to bake a recipe, let cool and frost.
+I love to bake a recipe, let it cool, and frost.
 Once the frosting sets, freeze in plastic containers or small plastic bags.
 When ready to eat, zap in the microwave for about 40 seconds.
-If you’re using foil lined cupcake papers, be sure to remove them before heating in microwave.
+If you’re using foil-lined cupcake papers, be sure to remove them before heating in microwave.
 Or, let them defrost on the kitchen counter.

 |SKINNY FACTS: for 1 cupcake including frosting